—by Tracy Jenkins Winchester, former Executive Director of the Five Points Business District, for the 2018 Field Guide

 Today, Five Points is an emerging multi-cultural entertainment and business district rooted in African-American history and poised to become a destination for arts, culture and entertainment.
 Located along a light rail corridor on the northeast edge of downtown Denver, the district offers quick access to downtown and adjoining neighborhoods.
 Numerous re-development and transportation studies have been completed over the past two decades to revitalize this area to its culturally vibrant state.

-Five Points’ African-American heritage is celebrated by the Black American West Museum and Heritage Center (right), the Cleo Parker Robinson Dance Ensemble, as well as the Blair-Caldwell African American Research Library (below).
-Several African-American churches and businesses are still landmarks in the community.
-Each year Denver’s Juneteenth and Five Points Jazz Festival draws over 50,000 people in attendance to celebrate its history and music.
+Five Points’ African-American heritage is carried forward by the Black American West Museum and Heritage Center, the Cleo Parker Robinson Dance Ensemble, as well as the Blair-Caldwell African American Research Library.
+Longstanding African American churches and businesses continue to anchor the neighborhood.
+Each year, the Juneteenth Festival draws more than 50,000 people to celebrate freedom, culture, and the powerful history of the community.

 (Photo credits: Five Points Business District)